floydwch/the-most-influential-developers-on-github/README.md

 ## Build Graphs
 To build graphs, please make sure the watch events have already collected to MongoDB, and issuing `python task_gen_events_graphs`.
-In this phrase, every repository's watching event is a 3-tuple(repo, actor, created_time) represented vertex of a directed graph, each vertex direct connects vertices which represent the following users of the vertex which watched the repository relatively early, in the other word, a graph represents the cascade of a repository's watching events.
+Every repository's watching event can be represented a 3-tuple vertex likes (event's created time, repository's name, actor's name), each vertex has directed edges with its following users' watching events formed vertices which are also stargazer of the repository   but prior to the user, in the other words, a graph represents the cascade of a repository's watching events.
 The whole Github's repositories' watching events form many graphs.

 ### Edge Weight
 To diminish the link effect by time, the edges are weighted by a Fibonacci function, `1.0 / fib(interval + 2)`, the `fib` is the Fibonacci series from 0 and the unit of interval is a day.